Royalphax/credit-agricole-importer/README.md

 ### Are my Credit Agricole credentials safe ?

-As far as your credentials are stored in the ```config.ini``` file, you must be sure that this file is not accessible from public adresses.
-You may secure your host machine as best as you can. **In any case, I'm not responsible if someone stole your credentials.** And if any system security expert go through here, feel free to open a discussion with me on how we can improve storage method.
+When it comes to storing your credentials in the ```config.ini``` file, it's crucial to ensure that this file is not accessible from public addresses.
+You should make every effort to secure your host machine as effectively as possible. **However, please note that I cannot be held responsible if someone manages to steal your credentials.**

+If any system security experts happen to come across this, please don't hesitate to initiate a discussion with me on how we can enhance our storage methods.
+Your insights and expertise would be greatly appreciated.

 ### Can anybody contribute ?

-Of course yes, If you have any improvement ideas, or you want to implement new features by yourself, don't hesitate.
-I'm also very open to pull requests 😃
+Certainly!
+If you have any improvement ideas or wish to implement new features yourself, please don't hesitate to do so.
+I'm open to pull requests, but I do take a thorough and meticulous approach when reviewing them before merging. **Your contributions are highly appreciated!** 😃

 ## Donate ☕

-If you found this project useful, you can thank me by buying me a coffee [here](https://www.paypal.com/donate/?hosted_button_id=JK6FX89RB8K5Y).
-Enter your email address and I will send you a picture of the coffee you bought from me!
+In the spirit of collaboration, this project thrives thanks to the dedicated efforts of its contributors.
+I encourage you to explore their profiles and acknowledge their valuable contributions.
+However, if you'd like to show your appreciation with a small token of support, you can buy me a coffee through the following link  [here](https://www.paypal.com/donate/?hosted_button_id=JK6FX89RB8K5Y).